 Most people are able to stay motivated during the first week of their workout routine because the process is new and exciting.
 However, over the course of time, just about everyone will need some additional help to keep them working out on a regular basis.

-We’ve got a few tips that will help you stay motivated to continue to push yourself and keep on working out even when the new has worn off and the workout becomes part of the weekly grind.
+We’ve got a few tips that will help you stay motivated to continue to push yourself and keep on working out even when the novelty has worn off and the workout becomes part of your weekly grind.

-Many people use their iPhones, Blackberries, or other mobile devices to listen to music during their workout.
+Many people use their iPhones or other mobile devices to listen to music during their workout.
 Select music that is upbeat and makes you want to move.
 If you like dance and club jams, your workout time is a great time to listen to this type of music.